zuozhenggh/learning-library/analytics-library/sailgp/ml/ml.md

    ![pic1](images/investigate-windspeed-boatspeed.png)

-   Conclusion: There appears to be some correlation between wind -speed and boat speed, as you would expect.
+   Conclusion: There appears to be some correlation between wind speed and boat speed, as you would expect.
 But it's not just a simple straight line!

    ![pic1](images/result1.png)